 The flat sides, 4-inch display, and button-on-the-top design were some of the most all-time popular iPhone designs.
 As the iPhone 5s aged, people began to worry that there would be no successor, and everyone would be forced into the new soap-bar iPhone design of the iPhone 6 and later.

 Apple finally revealed the iPhone SE, with modern chipsets and a 12MP camera, in March 2016.
 It launched with 16GB of internal storage at $399, and 64GB at $499.

 The revamped handset also included better LTE coverage and “Hey Siri” support.

 The following year, Apple upgraded the base storage to 32GB and bumped the second tier to 128GB for the same prices.

-Since the storage update in 2017, rumors circulated about a refreshed iPhone SE, only to finally come to fruition in April 2020.
+The device was discontinued in 2018, with new models still for sale on clearance into 2019.
+Since the storage update in 2017, rumors circulated about a refreshed iPhone SE, which finally came to fruition in April 2020.

 The iPhone SE starts at $399 with 64GB of internal storage.
 You can get 128GB or 256GB of storage for $449 or $549, respectively.
 Apple is also offering trade-in options that can reduce the cost to as little as $229.
 The iPhone upgrade program brings the cost down to as little as $16.62 per month.